codeigniter4/CodeIgniter4/README.md

 not to the project root.
 A better practice would be to configure a virtual host to point there.
 A poor practice would be to point your web server to the project root and expect to enter *public/...*, as the rest of your logic and the framework are exposed.

+**Please** read the user guide for a better explanation of how CI4 works!
+The user guide updating and deployment is a bit awkward at the moment, but we are working on it!

 ## Repository Management
 We use Github issues to track **BUGS** and to track approved **DEVELOPMENT** work packages.
 We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss